robert-abela/missing-rss-feeds/README.md

 RSS feeds for sites that no not officially provide them

 ## Lidl Malta non-food offers
-Can be accesssed from endpoint: /rss/lidl
+Can be accessed from end-point: missing-rss-feed/lidl